The Winning Season: A 2010 Film

 It appears writer/director James C. Strouse (“Grace is Gone”) wanted a “Bad News Bears” all to himself.
 “The Winning Season” is a faintly acidic sporting dramedy that pilfers a few moves from the 1976 Little League classic, pitting a drunken blowhard with a severe distaste for opportunity against the youthful pucker of knowing youngsters, with the fortunes of the sporting realm their itchy forum of collaboration.
 The twist here is purely gender-centric, as Bill is not only initially faced with a losing team, but a line-up of sexually blossoming young women from broken homes, all dealing with matters of the heart as consuming as their basketball commitments.

 Strouse isn’t scripting a daredevil underdog story, but one built upon personality, with the team and Bill facing personal struggles that help them to bond through shared vulnerability.
 Sometimes light, sometimes dark, “The Winning Season” finds a charming way to sell this developing friendship, leading with the natural gifts of the cast, who easily overcome the limitations of the script to find appealing character beats that sustain the laughs and the drama.
 Rockwell is especially strong with a thin role, instilling Bill with the proper amount of Buttermaker-style bile, yet keeping him a troubled man who can’t seem to conquer his drinking problems, despite the efforts of the team to help him get back on his feet.
+And I noticed many subtle references to Batman coming back from defeat.
+One endearing scene before the climactic game involves the team going out together for pizza, each wearing a Batman sweatshirt as inspiration and as a show of unity.
+I'm sure this scene works for all us Batman fans out there because for some reason, wearing a super hero shirt does have an empowering quality about it, but not sure the general audience got this scene due to Bill's overbearing rant.
 The editing is a little confusing with Bill’s emotional journey, but Rockwell conveys the progress of the character’s awareness wonderfully, playing up the sadness and command of this flawed man as he stumbles into redemption.
 Rockwell’s the right man for the job, knowing when to lay into despair and when to allow the film a few frantic moments of celebration to appease genre demands.

 Supporting him confidently is the ensemble of young actresses, with special attention paid to Meaghan Witri as Tamra, the tallest of the team who openly chastises Bill on his casual misogyny while wrestling with her own developing sexual identity.
 The gang is populated with realistic portrayals of teen distraction (think cell phones and boy troubles), yet Witri is refreshingly commanding and genuinely funny, making a swell opponent for Bill’s booze-soaked disregard.